Set the Values Format Code of Chart Series with C++

 Possible Usage Scenarios

 You can set the values format code of chart series using the Series.GetValuesFormatCode() property.
-This property is not only useful for the series which is based on the range inside the worksheet but also works well for the series created with an array of values.
+This property is not only useful for series that are based on a range inside the worksheet but also works well for series created with an array of values.

 Set the Values Format Code of Chart Series

-The following sample code adds a series in the empty chart which has no series before.
-It adds the series using the array of values.
-Once, it adds the series, it formats it with the code $#,##0 using the Series.GetValuesFormatCode() property and the number 10000 becomes $10,000.
-The screenshot shows the effect of code on the sample Excel file and output Excel file after execution.
+The following sample code adds a series to an empty chart that initially has no series.
+It adds the series using an array of values.
+After adding the series, it formats it with the code $#,##0 using the Series.GetValuesFormatCode() property, and the number 10000 becomes $10,000.
+The screenshot shows the effect of the code on the sample Excel file and the output Excel file after execution.

 todo:image_alt_text